 Apartment and Condo Waste

-Building managers, superintendents, or tenants can take advantage of many waste diversion programs that help create community and support reuse and recycling efforts.
-Together, we can reduce the amount of waste going to disposal through reuse and recycling initiatives.
+Building staff managers and tenants can take advantage of a variety of waste diversion programs that encourage community, reuse and proper waste sorting.
+By working together, we can reduce how much waste ends up in disposal through reuse and recycling initiatives.

-Posters are available to download and print, in English, Chinese (simplified), Farsi, Italian and Russian
+Posters are available to download and print in two sizes:

 For buildings with green bin / organics collection: